-The securities offer investors an opportunity to earn a contingent quarterly payment at an annual rate of 10.50% of the stated principal amount with respect to each determination date on which the determination closing level or the final index level, as applicable, of each underlying index is greater than or equal to its downside threshold level.
-The securities may be redeemed prior to maturity for the stated principal amount per security plus the applicable contingent quarterly payment, and the payment at maturity will vary depending on the final index level of the worst performing underlying index, as follows:
+The securities offer investors an opportunity to earn a contingent quarterly payment at an annual rate of at least 10.05% of the stated principal amount with respect to each determination date on which the determination closing value or the final value, as applicable, of each underlying is greater than or equal to its downside threshold value.
+The actual contingent quarterly payment will be determined on the pricing date.
+The securities may be redeemed prior to maturity for the stated principal amount per security plus the applicable contingent quarterly payment, and the payment at maturity will vary depending on the final value of the worst performing underlying, as follows: